bryanemtman/webpages/README.md

-# Webpages and for added understanding of modern sites
+# Webpages for added understanding of modern sites